BMaxV/nestingdict/README.md

 d == {'1': {'2': '5'}}
 ```

-- there is another method that will write to the dict with the same format as mypop:
+- there is another method that will write to the dict with the same format as `mypop`:

 ```